 This recipe for Old-Fashioned Chicken and Dumplings is a family favorite.
 Tender chunks of chicken and light and fluffy dumplings float in a rich, homemade chicken broth.
 And while this recipe takes a little bit more time, the resulting dish of made-from-scratch Chicken and Dumplings is worth the extra effort.
 This is a comfort-food classic and is guaranteed to impress.
 And if you like hearty, old-fashioned chicken recipes, check out my recipe for Pennsylvania Dutch Chicken Corn Soup with Rivels.

-About once a week or so, usually on a Saturday or Sunday, I like to take the time to do some real down-home cooking.
-I’m talkin’ from-scratch home cooking that takes some extra time and effort.
+About once a week or so, usually on a Saturday or Sunday, I like to take the time to put some extra effort into a meal.
+I’m talking real from-scratch home cooking.
 This past Sunday it was a batch of these Old-Fashioned Chicken and Dumplings.

-And sure, I sometimes make a quicker version for a weeknight meal, but here I’m giving you the real deal method I use to make what my family thinks is the best chicken and dumplings – starting with a whole chicken and some all-purpose flour and ending up with a pot of chicken stew and fluffy dumplings.
+And sure, I sometimes make a quicker version for a weeknight meal, but here I’m giving you the real deal method I use to make what my family thinks is the best chicken and dumplings – starting with a whole chicken, some vegetables, and flour and ending up with a pot of chicken stew and fluffy dumplings.
 And for this recipe, we’re making the fluffy biscuit-like kind of dumplings, not the noodle-like type (although you can look for that recipe sometime in a future post).
 The dumplings also have a little bit of cornmeal added in so that they puff up in the broth but still retain a bit of substance and texture.